nhejazi/medoutcon/CONTRIBUTING.md

-# Contributing to `medshift` development
+# Contributing to `medoutcome` development

-We, the authors of the `medshift` R package, use the same guide as is used for contributing to the development of the popular `tidyverse` ecosystem of R packages.
+We, the authors of the `medoutcome` R package, use the same guide as is used for contributing to the development of the popular `tidyverse` ecosystem of R packages.
 This document is simply a formal re-statement of that fact.

-The goal of this guide is to help you get up and contributing to `medshift` as quickly as possible.
+The goal of this guide is to help you get up and contributing to `medoutcome` as quickly as possible.
 The guide is divided into two main pieces:

 * Filing a bug report or feature request in an issue.